A Fresh Alternative to SongbookPro

 - Prefer a one-time purchase over subscriptions

-- Want to import directly from Ultimate Guitar
+- Want to import from Ultimate Guitar

 - Prefer native apps over web apps